 Vietnam duty free

-The following items may be freely imported into Vietnam by foreign visitors without incurring customs duty:
+The following items may be freely imported into Vietnam by travellers without incurring customs duty:

 • 400 cigarettes or 100 cigars or 500g of tobacco.